mcuevasb/100-prisioners-riddle/README.md

 # The 100 Prisioners Riddle

-Puython code for solving the 100 prisioners riddle using the loop strategy.
+Python code for solving the 100 prisioners riddle using the loop strategy.

 This code create random loops for solving the riddle.